MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 # The problem

-> describe what are the classes you are learning to detect using a CNN, describe the database you collected, show the number of images per class or a histogram of classes (is it a balanced or an unbalanced dataset?
+> Describe what are the classes you are learning to detect using a CNN, describe the database you collected, show the number of images per class or a histogram of classes (is it a balanced or an unbalanced dataset?
 Small or big Data ?) and provide some examples showing the intra-class diversity and the apparent difficulty for providing a solution (inter-class similarity).

-The problem is to be able to identify and differentiate between 3 sorts of nuts: pecan, hazelnuts and cashews, using a camera on a portable device.
+The problem is to be able to identify and differentiate 3 sorts of nuts: pecan, hazelnuts and cashews, using a camera on a portable device.

 ![Dataset Histogram](figures/DatasetHist.png)